adowns01/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/dev_tools_quiz.md

 <!-- Modify the Markdown to include your answers.
 Don't delete the questions! -->

 ##QUIZ
-* Explain which tabs support the following actions and how.
+1. Explain which tabs support the following actions and how.
-  * Realtime editing of HTML and CSS
+  * Realtime editing of HTML and CSS:
+		You can edit HTML and CSS in real time using the "element tab" but it's not perminent.
+If you edit in "source" you can save the changes.

-  * Javascript Debugging
+  * Javascript Debugging:
+		In "network", you can see when the js is being called and how long it is taking to load.
+You can edit the js in "source", but if the js is minified it will be very difficult to read

   * Performance Optimization

+		In "network" you can see how long it takes for everything to load on your page.
+You can also use the Google Chrome extension "Pagespeed" to do some analysis on your page.

-* What's the quick key for your OS to spawn the Dev Tools inspector?
+2. What's the quick key for your OS to spawn the Dev Tools inspector? command + option + I

 * Go to http://www.postmachina.com/ and analyze and tweak this nicely designed page.
   * What is the current background color for the page?
 (Surprisingly, it's not just black!)